munozcar/SKYWALKER/README.md

 SKYWALKER: Spitzer Key Yield With All that Lightcurve Exoplanet Research

-The Spitzer Space Telescope has a well known intrapixel effect.
+The Spitzer Space Telescope Infrared Array Camera (IRAC) has a well known intrapixel effect in the 3.6 and 4.5 micron channels.
 This sub-pixel sensitivity variation manifests itself as several variations in the photometric flux measured that is dependent on the sub-pixel of the PSF.
 That is to say that the PSF walks along the sky and the flux read out varies as a result.

 Written and updated by [Carlos Munoz 2018](https://github.com/munozcar) and [Jonathan Fraine 2018](https://github.com/exowanderer)